DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 ### 3. Create an RDS database (20 min)

-This following step is using PostgreSQL but the procedure is valid for any database supported by ODM:
+The following step uses PostgreSQL but the procedure is valid for any database supported by ODM:

 ```bash
 aws rds create-db-instance --db-instance-identifier <INSTANCE_NAME> \